 The single most crucial difference in deliverables for different budgets comes down to link building.
 The lowest-cost options we provide strip away everything else and simply focus on links.
 There is a wide variety of link types, but these lower options focus on the most basic links: local listings, directories, and guest posts.
 On the other end of the spectrum, we have the budget to chase after high-end links.
 These are inevitably more expensive and time-consuming.
 Think of it this way: how much does it cost Forbes to pay their writers as compared to a small, local site?
 Links work the same way – premium, impactful sites simply cost more (in time and money) to acquire links from than small, local websites.

-For Firestarter, higher budget campaigns afford us the flexibility of acquiring high quality links, and more of them.
+For Firestarter, higher budget campaigns afford us the flexibility of acquiring higher-quality links.

 ONGOING VS. 1-TIME OPTIMIZATION